Common term that refers to the MIT Bulletin.

 Formerly known as “joint,” a subject offered by two or more departments with separate subject numbers under which students can register.

-Master and child relationships
+Parent and child relationships

 The official MIT publication that provides an overview of the Institute and the five Schools, information on degree programs, and a listing of subjects offered.
 Also known as the Course Catalog.